 Like piercings, tattoos offer a way for you to express your individuality through body modification.
 Unlike piercings, tattoos are permanent unless you have them removed.

 You won’t have to worry too much about how your piercing will affect your life years down the line; simply remove the jewelry.
-The scarring from well-healed, healthy piercings is usually very minimal.
+The marks left from well-healed, healthy piercings are usually very minimal.

 Cons of facial piercings

-Your piercing will have an effect on your employability
+Your piercing can have an effect on your employability

 Not all companies will have policies against facial piercings, and it may depend upon your role.
 But, you don’t want your piercings to make or break your career, so make sure that you keep your job in mind when making your piercing choices.

-Some facial piercing types have a tendency for rejection
+Some facial piercing types have a tendency to reject

 Jewelry rejection occurs when your body starts pushing the new jewelry out of your skin, like it does with a splinter.
 While this can happen in any piercing, it’s highly common in surface piercings or eyebrow piercings.